peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 The run directory name is malformed and does not match the required `run_*_sbj-NN_trl-NNN` pattern.
 The folder must be renamed.

 **CONFIG_ISSUE**
 The run's `config.ini.archived` is missing, corrupted, or lacks required keys.
-This often requires manual inspection and repair.
+This requires manual inspection or migration.

+**QUERY_ISSUE**
+There is a problem with the fundamental input files needed for an LLM session, such as missing query files or trial manifests.
+This requires repair by running `run_experiment.ps1`.

 **RESPONSE_ISSUE**
-There is an issue with the LLM response files, often caused by an interrupted run.
-Re-running the experiment will typically fix this.
+The query files are intact, but one or more corresponding LLM response files are missing.
+This is typically caused by an interrupted run and is repaired by running `run_experiment.ps1`.

 **ANALYSIS_ISSUE**
-A problem exists in the generated queries, analysis files, summary files (`REPLICATION_results.csv`), or the final report.
-This often indicates a bug and can be fixed by running `--reprocess`.
+All core data files (queries, responses) are present, but there is a problem with derivative artifacts like analysis files, summary CSVs, or the final report.
+This can be fixed by running `update_experiment.ps1` (`--reprocess`).

 The `Details` string provides specific error flags, such as `MANIFESTS_INCOMPLETE`, `QUERY_RESPONSE_INDEX_MISMATCH`, or `REPORT_INCOMPLETE_METRICS`, which help diagnose the root cause quickly.

-In addition to the per-replication table, the audit provides an `Overall Summary` that includes the `Experiment Finalization Status`.
-This checks for the presence and completeness of top-level summary files (`EXPERIMENT_results.csv`, `batch_run_log.csv`), which confirms whether the entire experiment successfully completed its final aggregation steps.
+In addition to the per-replication table, the audit provides an `Overall Summary` that includes the `Experiment Aggregation Status`.
+This checks for the presence and completeness of top-level summary files (`EXPERIMENT_results.csv`, `batch_run_log.csv`), confirming whether the last aggregation step for the experiment was successfully completed.

 #### Workflow 3: Update an Experiment

 This workflow allows you to re-run the data processing and analysis stages on an existing, complete experiment without repeating expensive LLM calls.
-The `update_experiment.ps1` wrapper calls `experiment_manager.py` with the `--reprocess` flag, which intelligently regenerates only the necessary analysis artifacts and reports.
+The `update_experiment.ps1` wrapper calls `experiment_manager.py` with the `--reprocess` flag.
+This action first regenerates the primary report (`replication_report.txt`) for each run and then performs a full re-aggregation, ensuring that all summary files (`REPLICATION_results.csv`, `EXPERIMENT_results.csv`) are also brought up to date.

 {{diagram:docs/diagrams/architecture_workflow_3_update_experiment.mmd | scale=2.5 | width=111%}}